Do you know about the Dayton Donut Trail?

 Stop 6: Ashley’s Pastry Shop 12.6 mile mark

 Ashley’s Pastry Shop is located in Oakwood and has been open since 1982.
-They have plenty of donuts on the menu and an array of other desserts like pastries, cookies, coffee cake, fresh baked breads and more to tempt your sweet tooth.
+They have plenty of donuts on the menu and other desserts like pastries, cookies, coffee cake, fresh baked breads and more to tempt your sweet tooth.

 Stop 7: Duck Donuts 14.3 mile mark